 In case you missed it, the Australian government has pledged to scrap the 457 visa entirely.

-What does this mean if you run a business which relies on them?
+What does this mean if you run a business that relies on them?

 Details will be fleshed out in the coming weeks, but here’s what we know so far: